kevinveenbirkenbach/cymais/docs/guides/developer/Ansible_Directory_Guide.md

-## 📖 CyMaIS.Cloud Ansible & Python Directory Guide
+## 📖 Infinito.Nexus Ansible & Python Directory Guide

-This document provides a **decision matrix** for when to use each default Ansible plugin and module directory in the context of **CyMaIS.Cloud development** with Ansible and Python.
+This document provides a **decision matrix** for when to use each default Ansible plugin and module directory in the context of **Infinito.Nexus development** with Ansible and Python.
 It links to official docs, explains use-cases, and points back to our conversation.

 ---